rjamag/coding-challenge/README.md

 # Coding Challenge

-This is a React coding challenge based on the React & Apollo Tutorial.
+This is a React+Node+GraphQL coding challenge based on the React & Apollo Tutorial.

 - Front-End: React and Apollo
 - Back-End: Node.js, Express and GraphQL - Prisma
 - Tests: Jest, Enzyme and Wallaby

-# React & Apollo Tutorial

 This is the sample project that belongs to the [React & Apollo Tutorial](https://www.howtographql.com/react-apollo/0-introduction/) on How to GraphQL.